100+ Treasure Hunt Clues for You

 Adult clues

-Red as blood, sour but divine, A hard hard heart yet it’s flesh tastes sublime.
+Red as blood, sour but divine, a hard hard heart yet it’s flesh tastes sublime.

 Answer: Cherry